Update

 Math

 The Investigations math curriculum offers students opportunities to have multiple experiences with mathematical concepts through games and other hands-on activities.
-The students construct their own understanding and have a true sense of ownership of mathematical strategies and ideas.
+The students work together to construct understanding and have a true sense of ownership of mathematical strategies and ideas.
 Children are encouraged to use multiple strategies to solve problems and engage with peers to stretch their thinking.
 The mathematical strands of number sense, geometry, data, and measurement are woven through the year.
 Second grade students receive nightly homework assignments that reinforce math concepts explored in the classroom.
 First grade students will occasionally take home games or other homework sheets to solidify skills they are mastering in class.

 Art